General Entertainment Authority: Events and entertainment facilities

 GEA has organized the largest Quran competition and the first Adhan competition in 2019.
 The competition has been participated by 13,000 from 162 countries.
 The main aim of the contest is to highlight the cultural diversity in the Islamic World that is shown in the different Quran recitation and adhan styles.

+In 29 January 2024, the first football match to ever be held in Kingdom Arena, a stadium that was built in 90 days, took place between Al Hilal and Inter Miami.
+The match ended in Al Hilal winning 4-3.
+The stadium has the capacity to accommodate 26,000-40,000 spectators.

 Structure

 New Entertainment Academy

 GEA has supported the establishment of an entertainment academy.
 The academy is planned to open in September 2019 and provide a number of courses and diploma programs.
 The academy will be located in Riyadh.
 The main goal of the project is to provide Saudi youth with the tools necessary to enable them to work in the flourishing entertainment sector in Saudi Arabia.

 International Scholarship Program

 The GEA launched an international scholarship program that aims at training and educating young Saudis in the entertainment field in a number of prestigious universities worldwide.
 This program is undertaken in partnership with the Qiddiya Investment Co.
 (QIC).
 The program will enable its students to have a future job in Qiddiya mega project as well as the many other entertainment projects taking place in Saudi Arabia.